racoonframework/racoonframework.github.io/docs/websocket-basics.md

 # WebSocket

 Using websocket with Racoon is easy.
-You need to create `WebSocket` instance, loop incoming message and return the instance response.
+You need to create `WebSocket` instance, loop incoming message and return the exit response.

 To clone websocket instance for group chats, use `websocket.clone()`.
+This clone is thread safe and uses the same underlying connection.

 ## Basic Usage